flipperdevices/flipperzero-firmware/FAQ.md

 ### Timezone is not correct

 Because of Flipper Zero API doesn't provide an access to timezone offset it is necessary to set it manually for correct TOTP tokens generation.
 You may find you timezone offset (or another name is "UTC offset") [here](https://www.timeanddate.com/time/zone/timezone/utc) or on any other website found in google.
-Then set it either in [conf file](docs/conf-file_description.md) or via setting menu of Flipper Authenticator.
+Then set it in [conf file](docs/conf-file_description.md) or via setting menu of Flipper Authenticator or using CLI command `totp tz`.

 ### Token secret is not correct